GraFiddle/angular-chart/README.md

 ---
 ##### zoom.enable : boolean
-If `true` a it is possible to zoom using the mouse wheel.
+If `true` it is possible to zoom using the mouse wheel.
 Default: `false`

 ---
 ##### zoom.range : Array [a, b]